DRossyCPNV/LifeProManager/Readme.md

 Go to the [Releases](https://github.com/laurentbarraud/LifeProManager/releases) section to download a ready-to-use installer,
 designed for x64-based Windows systems (Windows 7 and above).

-If you find this project useful or inspiring, giving it a star would be greatly appreciated.
+If you find this project useful or inspiring, consider giving it a star — it would be much appreciated.